The Commonplace

 0.01

 Manager–worker wage gaps widen universally in the model when coordination costs fall, even when overall inequality declines.
-Wages positive medium manager–worker wage gap (wage premium of managers over workers)
+Wages positive manager–worker wage gap (wage premium of managers over workers)

 Manager–worker wage gap widens when coordination costs fall (model result)